Zhang-ren/Zotero-AI-Summarizer/README.md

 - Built-in "Test API" button in preferences to quickly verify connectivity
 - Markdown-to-HTML rendering for notes (tables, lists, headings, links, code blocks, inline code)
 - Multi-item support: run on multiple selected regular items
+- Batch processing friendly: select hundreds/thousands of items and run; with a local LLM endpoint you can keep Zotero running overnight and get summaries for your entire library
 - Simple, privacy-first: your API endpoint is user-configured

 ## Install